-- 22.1 All emergency exits shall conform to FMVSS217. - 22.2 A district may choose to have more emergency exits installed.
+- 22.1 All emergency exits shall conform to FMVSS217. - 22.2 The minimum number of emergency exits is shown in the following table.
+A district may choose to have more emergency exits installed.
 Emergency doors may be installed in place of emergency windows.